-The optimal strategy is to use a system that allows for ECAD and MCAD design data to be exchanged throughout the design process.
-Rather than integrating in arduous meetings that severely bottleneck the process, an incremental data exchange ensures that the ECAD and MCAD domains are compatible at each point in the design.
+The optimal strategy is to use a system that blurs the boundaries between the electrical and mechanical domains, allowing data to be exchanged early and often.
+Rather than integrating in arduous meetings that severely bottleneck the process, an incremental data exchange ensures that the electrical and mechanical domains are compatible at each point in the design.
 This synchronization creates a steady line of communication between the electrical and mechanical engineers that increases productivity, reduces errors, and increases the chances of achieving first-pass success.

 Clearly there are plenty of barriers to ECAD-MCAD integration and, as a result, previous efforts to collaborate have met with limited success.
 Earlier ECAD-MCAD collaboration tools used everything from sticky notes, and email, to spreadsheets and marked up PDF files.
 These approaches fell far short for obvious reasons.
 As a result, many automotive product development teams resorted to internally developed software and processes for collaboration that had to be tested and verified with each new release of the underlying ECAD and MCAD tool suites.
 These locally developed software and processes were costly to maintain and required dedicated in-house support.

 ECAD-MCAD co-design has long been recognized as a potential enabler to increasing productivity and ensuring a robust design.
-With modern CAD tools, designers are able to synchronize their data more efficiently and collaborate more effectively on critical design items between domains, thereby ensuring that the design intent is properly implemented.
-As the electrical content of cars continues to expand, the benefits in design capability provided by ECAD-MCAD co-design will only continue to grow.
+With modern integrated solutions, such as those in the Xcelerator portfolio, designers are able to synchronize their data more efficiently and collaborate more effectively on critical design items between domains, thereby ensuring that the design intent is properly implemented.
+As the electrical content of cars continues to expand tomorrow, the benefits in design capability provided by ECAD-MCAD co-design will only continue to grow today.